 Cosmetic manufacturers must submit a registration one year after enactment (December 29, 2022).
 New facilities must register within 60 days (or 60 days after the deadline).
 Renewal is every two years.
 Updates or changes must be submitted within 60 days of the change.
 The company registering its cosmetic products must list everything they import, manufacture, or process, including product categories, ingredients, and a product listing number.
 Flexibility may be given to listing multiple products with identical formulations, colors, fragrances, quantities, or flavors.
 The FDA will not share confidential information in a listing when filing an information request.

 Cosmetic Entity Registration:

-- the suspension remains necessary or
+- the rest remains necessary or

 - the registrant must submit a corrective action plan to demonstrate remediation of the problem conditions.

-Records: Records must be made available to authorised personnel for product examination if there is reason to believe a cosmetic product is adulterated or an ingredient may cause harm or violate other standards.
-Authorized personnel must provide written notice to gain access to records in a reasonable amount of time in order to determine whether the product poses a threat.
+Records must be made available to authorized personnel for product examination if there is reason to believe a cosmetic product is adulterated or an ingredient may cause harm or violate other standards.
+Authorized personnel must provide written notice to gain access to records in a reasonable amount of time to determine whether the product poses a threat.
 Recipes or formulas for cosmetics, financial data, pricing data, personnel data (except qualifications), research data (other than safety substantiation), or sales data are not among the records to be reviewed (other than shipment data regarding sales).